 A focus only on the market circle and the needs and the shifts of the marketplace leads to ideas that are what I call here today, gone tomorrow.
-Of course you’re looking for trends that are sustainable, however businesses here tend to translate other business ideas verbatim and are always a step behind the market, not evolving for the unique needs of your audience and having no strategy of their own to keep fresh over time.
+Of course you’re looking for trends that are sustainable, however businesses here tend to translate other business ideas verbatim and are always a step behind the market, not evolving for the unique needs of their audience and having no strategy of their own to keep fresh over time.
 If you treat your idea as set and forget, that's exactly what will happen to your business.
 A lot of businesses in this category do really well at the start, and then fail soon after because they don’t understand their customer or business needs.

 Ideas that focus only on the third circle, that of the idea and business itself always lack product-market fit.
 These are often the worst of the ideas.
 Too often, owners put in so much work and the product just doesn’t sell like they imagined it would when they open.
 Not all unique business ideas are good ideas.
 Ideas can lean toward gimmick.
 They can be ideas only you think are amazing.
 They can also be business ideas that have a market need but the customer isn’t willing to spend money to have that particular need met.
 The result is you've created a hobby that costs you, instead of a business that pays you.

 Unique business ideas happen at the coalescence of these three areas.
 Ask yourself: where can you make use of the opportunities of the marketplace and avoid its limitations, whilst exciting the customer but in a way that only your business can solve to build a really sustainable competitive advantage over time?
 That is where good ideas come from.

 If you want help developing your big idea, find out which service is right for you.